-Middle-Income H lousing - Mixed -Income Projects Eligible Funding ☑ HTF ☑ INCL ☐ HOME ☑ OTHER Scope Below-market interest rate, subordinate loan program to increase the supply of affordable rental units in the City of San Diego, to include new construction, acquisition and acquisition with rehabilitation.
+Middle-Income H Housing - Mixed-Income Projects Eligible Funding ✓ HTF ✓ INCL HOME ✓ OTHER Scope Below-market interest rate, subordinate loan program to increase the supply of affordable rental units in the City of San Diego, to include new construction, acquisition and acquisition with rehabilitation.
 Loans to developments wherein at least 40 percent of the units, excluding units available for managers, are affordable to and will be occupied by persons of low-income (up to 80 percent of AMI), as well as at least 10 percent of the units affordable and occupied by persons of middle-income (up to 150 percent of AMI).
-Developments must meet at least one of the following criteria: qualified middle-income housing project is located in a "Promise Zone" or "Market Opportunity Area" identified in the Market Assessments submitted to SDHC and Civic San Diego, dated November 17, 2016 as well as Transit Priority Areas identified by the City of San Diego.
 Target Population Low-income households as well as middle-income households in mixed-income developments.
 Loan Terms Maximum term to maturity is 55 years unless otherwise approved by SDHC.
 Principal and interest may be fully deferred for the term of the loan or repaid annually through either fixed payments and/or residual receipts.
 All unpaid principal and interest are due and payable as balloon payment at maturity.
-Loan Underwriting Loan may be originated as a construction loans and converted into permanent financing.
-Subject to SDHC loan policies unless specific exception as authorized by SDHC.
+Loan Loan may be originated as a construction loans and converted into permanent financing.
+Subject to SDHC loan Underwriting policies unless specific exception as authorized by SDHC.
 Application Method Funds for program to be made available through Request for Proposals (RFP) or NOFA.
-Affordable Hous ing Transit-Oriented Development (TOD) Revolving Loan Fund - Seed Money Investment Eligible Funding Scope An SDHC / City of San Diego partnership to support the creation of a San Diego Affordable Housing TOD revolving loan fund (San Diego TOD Fund), as further approved by the San Diego City Council in its final form.
+Affordable Hous ing Transit-Oriented Development (TOD) Revolving Loan Fund - Seed Money Investment Eligible Funding ☑ HTF ☑ INCL ☐ HOME ☑ OTHER Scope An SDHC / City of San Diego partnership to support the creation of a San Diego Affordable Housing TOD revolving loan fund (San Diego TOD Fund), as further approved by the San Diego City Council in its final form.
 The public investment would serve as seed money to attract investment from commercial and nonprofit financial institutions, program-related investments provided by foundations, and additional potential sources, such as area employers, corporate philanthropists and individuals.
 The Public Sponsors will affect which products the San Diego TOD Fund will offer, which development opportunity types will be prioritized, and which specific projects will receive a credit enhancement or guarantee.
 Day-to-day operations and comprehensive fund management services will be handled by a fund consultant.
 Target Population Very low-, low- and middle-income households in mixed- income housing developments.
 Loan Terms Loan terms will be structured once all investors are identified.
 The initial set of loan products to be offered by the fund may include but are not limited to: 1) Loans for acquisition and predevelopment of project-ready TOD sites that can be developed as a affordable housing in short-to mid-term; 2) Loans for the acquisition and predevelopment of strategic TOD sites located near existing and planned transit that can be developed into affordable housing over the mid- to long-term; 3) Loans for the rehabilitation of small- to mid-size (10-50 unit properties) that will retain and incorporate new affordable rental housing in transit-rich areas.
 Loan Underwriting Subject to loan policies of the individual partner investors, which will be guided by the Public Sponsors.
 Application Method Funds are anticipated to be made available through a TOD Fund NOFA loan application process, submitted to individual partner investors for underwriting and loan approval, followed by a credit enhancement/guarantee approval from the Public Sponsors.